 GTA members look to GTA to continually reassess and develop additional relevant capacity.
-GTA has responded and during 2023/2024 there will be emphasis on:
+GTA has responded and during 2024/2025 there will be a focus on:

-- Training and development to ensure industry participants have access to practical and relevant training.
-Access to training is an important part of the responsibility of a self-regulatory framework and the stewardship provided by GTA. - Trade and market access positioning to enhance the industry's capability, priorities and involvement in trade and market access, working in partnership with Government and other grain industry stakeholders in Australia and globally. - Modernising the grain supply chain at a pre-competitive and collaborative level to move from drought through Covid-19 to 2030.
-This strategy will improve efficiency and drive value through the supply chain to consumers and the farm gate. - Work with industry to look at collaborative arrangements and improved operating efficiencies and importantly the safety of all participants within the grain supply chain - Promoting a strong focus on Environmental, Social & Governance aspects to ensure a harmonious global grain trading, regulatory and operating environment for the grain supply-chain. - Technical Committees and Industry Working Groups to draw on Members' industry knowledge, experience and expertise to advise and develop products, services, policies and guidelines to advance achievement towards GTA's Vision and Mission. - Provide post-farm gate strategic leadership and industry stewardship.
+• Training and development to ensure industry participants have access to practical and relevant training.
+Access to training is an important part of the responsibility of a selfregulatory framework and the stewardship provided by GTA.

+- Trade and market access positioning to enhance the industry's capability, priorities and involvement in trade and market access, working in partnership with Government and other grain industry stakeholders in Australia and globally. - Modernising the grain supply chain at a pre-competitive and collaborative strategy.
+This strategy will improve efficiency and drive value through the supply chain to consumers and the farm gate. - Work with industry to look at collaborative arrangements and improved operating efficiencies and importantly the safety of all participants within the grain supply chain - Promoting a strong focus on Environmental, Social & Governance aspects to ensure a harmonious global grain trading, regulatory and operating environment for the grain supply-chain. - Sector Councils, Technical Committees and Industry Working Groups to draw on Members' industry knowledge, experience, and expertise to advise and develop products, services, policies and guidelines to support GTA's Vision and Mission. - Provide post-farm gate strategic leadership and industry stewardship.